temporalio/documentation/docs/app-dev-context/cluster-install.md

 #### Temporalite

-You can run a local Temporal development server to develop Temporal Applications in your browser using [Temporalite](https://github.com/temporalio/temporalite).
+You can run a local Temporal development server to develop Temporal Applications using [Temporalite](https://github.com/temporalio/temporalite).

 Temporalite is a distribution of Temporal that runs as a single process with zero runtime dependencies, that supports persistent to disk and in-memory mode through SQLite.

 Requires Go 1.18 or greater.

-**Build, and start Temporalite**
+**Build and start Temporalite**

 1. Build from source.
    1. Build from source using `go install`.